 Our ambition of providing realistic estimates of the total fiscal effects of a fully specified pension reform imposes four fundamental requirements: First, accounting for system complexity requires an accurate description of most elements in the former and the new pension systems.
 Specifically, one must account for the complex interplay between minimum guarantees and earnings-dependent pensions.
 Second, a detailed description of population heterogeneity with respect to age and income is necessary for accurate calculations of individual and aggregate pension entitlements and benefits.
 In particular, the increasing trend of female labour supply implies a surge in the future old-age entitlements of women.
-Third, the simulations should take into account that changes in employment affect most tax bases, not only taxes on personal income.
+Third, the simulations should take into account that changes in employment affect most nonpetroleum tax bases.
+The main point of using a CGE model is to clarify and quantify how close these tax bases are linked to employment in the business sector.
+In particular, the CGE model is necessary in order to calculate how changes in employment affect the revenues collected from indirect and business taxation, which amounted to 36 per cent of the nonpetroleum primary government revenues in 2013.
+To our knowledge, microsimulation analyses of pension reform have not been designed to account for effects on revenues from non-personal taxes.
 Fourth, analyses of fiscal effects of pension reform require a long-run perspective, both because they address long run demographic changes and because the relevance of many behavioural and equilibrium effects is stronger in the long run.
 The integrated micro-macro model framework used in this paper is designed to meet these requirements.
 Admittedly, it is complex, but a more simple and transparent model framework would necessarily produce less realistic estimates.

-7 In practice, the reform implements the less generous indexation in payment as a fixed annual deduction of 0.75 percentage points relative to wage indexation.
+&lt;sup>7 In practice, the reform implements the less generous indexation in payment as a fixed annual deduction of 0.75 percentage points relative to wage indexation.
 This is consistent with an implicit real wage increase of 1.5 percent.